jk-jeon/Grisu-Exact11/README.md

 # Grisu-Exact11
-C++11-compatible version of Grisu-Exact (https://github.com/jk-jeon/Grisu-Exact)
+This is a C++11-compatible implementation of Grisu-Exact (https://github.com/jk-jeon/Grisu-Exact).

+To avoid possible name clash, I renamed namespaces and header files by adding `11` at the end.
+Also, various tests are removed.